TheMohawkNinja/rpgsh/README.md

 ## How to use

-When initially launching the program, you will be met with the `dndsh` shell, which looks similar to the following:
+When initially launching the program, you will be met with the `rpgsh` shell, which looks similar to the following:

 ![prompt](https://imgur.com/YY66YSC.png)

 The prompt displays the currently loaded character name, along with their heath (**current/max** *(temp)*).

-Just like any other shell (sh, bash, cmd, etc.), you interact with it by typing a command along with any associated parameters and then executing the desired command by pressing the Enter key.
+Just like any other shell (sh, bash, cmd, etc.), you interact with 'rpgsh' by typing a command follwed by any associated parameters.
+You then execute the desired command by pressing the Enter key.
 You may exit the shell at any time by running the "exit" command, or by pressing ctrl+c.

 ## Installation instructions

 Run `./install.sh` as root

-## Writing programs for dndsh
+## Writing programs for rpgsh

 <ins>***Please do not create programs until after 1.0.0 is released, as I want to make sure all intended basic functionality is added first***</ins>

-The program *must* adhere to the following standards in order to function correctly when being called by the `dndsh` shell:
+The program *must* adhere to the following standards in order to function correctly when being called by the `rpgsh` shell:
-- The name of the executable must start with "dndsh-"
+- The name of the executable must start with "rpgsh-"
-- The program will be given the following argv parameters when called by `dndsh`:
+- The program will be given the following argv parameters when called by `rpgsh`:
   - [0] The full path to the the called program
   - [1] The name of the currently selected character (for programs which will need to be aware of the currently selected character)
   - [2] - [(n-1)].
 All additional arguments given by the user for the program
   - [n] NULL (per `posix_spawn()` requirements).

 The program *should* adhere to the following standards in order to maintain continuity of appearances during runtime:
- - Error, Warning, and Info text should use the standarized `DNDSH_OUTPUT()` call
+ - Error, Warning, and Info text should use the standarized `RPGSH_OUTPUT()` call
- - Error text should be follwed by `exit()`
+ - Error text should be follwed by `exit(-1)`
  - Warning text should allow for program continuation
  - Info text should only be used when character attributes, character currency, or character spells change
    - Info text should also state both the old and new values to keep the user well-informed